-- At least 80% percent of MS/DI interns complete program requirements within 36 months (150% of the program length). - At least 80% percent of DI-only track interns complete program requirements within 15 months (150% of the program length). - Of MDI graduates who seek employment, 70% percent are employed in nutrition and dietetics or related fields within 12 months of graduation. - At least 90% of MDI graduates take the CDR credentialing exam for Register Dietitian Nutritionist within 12 months of program completion. - The MDI one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for Register Dietitian Nutritionist is at least 80%. - 80% of employers will rate employees who are MS/DI graduates with an overall average rating of 4 or greater on a 5-point Likert scale (4 = satisfied). - 100% of MS/DI students will maintain, per semester of online coursework and in supervised practice, a cumulative GPA of at least 3.0 on a 4-point scale. - 100% of MDI interns will pass NUTR 560: Food Systems Leadership for Nutrition Professionals with at least a 3.0 on a 4-point grade scale. - 80% of MDI preceptors will evaluate MDI graduates with an overall average rating of 3 or greater on a 5-point Likert scale (3 = doing well, performing as expected for intern level) after each rotation. - 90% of MDI graduates will rate their internship experience on how well prepared for entry-level practice they are with an overall average rating of 4 or greater on a 5-point Likert scale (4 = satisfied).
+- At least 80% of interns complete program requirements within 36 months (150% of the program length). - Of graduates who seek employment, at least 70% percent are employed in nutrition and dietetics or related fields within 12 months of graduation. - At least 90% of program graduates take the CDR credentialing exam for Register Dietitian Nutritionist within 12 months of program completion. - The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for Register Dietitian Nutritionist is at least 80%. - 80% of employers will rate employees who are program graduates with an overall average rating of 4 or greater on a 5-point Likert scale (4 = satisfied).